-Duo Tenebroso is excited to announce the release of their debut album "Portrait" on May 30, 2018, which features the World Premiere recording of "La Danza Grotesque" by American composer Alexander Liss.
-Interviews along with four tracks from the album were featured on NPR's program "Classical Guitar Alive!" on May 23, 2018.
+Duo Tenebroso is excited to announce the release of their debut album "Portrait" which features the World Premiere recording of "La Danza Grotesque" by American composer Alexander Liss.
+Interviews along with four tracks from the album were featured on NPR's program "Classical Guitar Alive!"
 The album also features 7 new transcriptions of music by Spanish composer Víctor Carbajo as well as Domenico Scarlatti.
 Other music featured on the CD is music by Steve Reich, Sergio Assad, Érik Satie, and Antonio Vivaldi.

 Having commissioned a guitar duo piece from the award-winning American composer Kristina Avila, Duo Tenebroso performed the World Premiere of "Destination: Dublin" at the Portland Classic Guitar Concert Series on May 18, 2018.

 Duo Tenebroso is known for their warm musicality and singular interpretations.
 Member David Franzen has performed with renowned artists such as Angel Romero and the Columbia Symphony under Huw Edwards, the Oregon Symphony under Norman Leyden, the Siberian Chamber Orchestra under Alexei Ludmilin, the Guitar Foundation of America Festival, and the Montreal Jazz Festival.
 Member Kristen Waligora's music has been broadcast worldwide on BBC Radio's program "In Tune" as well as NPR's "Classical Guitar Alive!" which broadcasts on 250+ stations to reach over one million listeners each week.